COVID-19: Frequently asked questions

 If you live in an area of high COVID-19 transmission, remind your children of the importance of us all taking precautions to protect each other, such as avoiding crowded spaces, physical distancing, hand washing and wearing a mask.

 It is critical that children continue to receive the recommended childhood vaccines.

 It’s normal for viruses to mutate over time.
-Experts are constantly monitoring new variants of the coronavirus that causes COVID-19 to see if they spread more easily, cause more severe disease, or could have an impact on the effectiveness of vaccines.
+Experts are constantly monitoring new variants of the coronavirus that causes COVID-19, including Omicron, to see if they spread more easily, cause more severe disease, or could have an impact on the effectiveness of vaccines.
 For the moment, we don’t have answers to all these questions.

-New variants are a reminder that the COVID-19 pandemic is far from over.
-It is therefore essential that people get the vaccine when available to them and continue to follow existing guidance on preventing the spread of the virus, such as physical distancing, wearing masks, regular handwashing and keeping indoor areas well ventilated.
+New variants like Omicron are a reminder that the COVID-19 pandemic is far from over.
+It is therefore essential that people get the vaccine when available to them and continue to follow existing guidance on preventing the spread of the virus, including physical distancing, wearing masks, regular handwashing and keeping indoor areas well ventilated.

-Ultimately, as long as the virus is allowed to keep spreading anywhere in the world, it has more chances to mutate into new variants.
+Ultimately, as long as the virus is allowed to keep spreading anywhere in the world, it has more chances to mutate into new variants like Delta and Omicron.
 The clearest pathway out of the pandemic is to ensure every country has equal access to the tools to fight COVID – tests, treatments and life-saving vaccines.
 The more people get protected globally, the less room for new variants to emerge, and the sooner we can end the pandemic and return to normal.

 Are any of these new COVID-19 variants more dangerous for children?

 Experts are continuing to monitor these variants around the world to better understand their impact, including on children.
 So far, the evidence doesn’t suggest that these variants are specifically targeting children, and severe illness in young people remains relatively rare.